Our research is editorially independent but we

 An hour and 40 minutes from Orlando, Vero Beach offers peaceful stretches of sand along with a wide range of water sports.
 You can take advantage of surfing and kayaking lessons, and while walking the pristine white beach, you’re likely to meet more pelicans and turtles than humans.
 Indian River Lagoon, nestled between the mainland and the barrier island, is the most biodiverse lagoon ecosystem in the Northern hemisphere, with over 3,000 species of plants and animals residing here.
 Kayak tours led by a nature guide are available here through the Florida Outdoor Center.

 St. Pete Beach is a little over a two drive from Orlando, but your reward will be to experience gorgeous, strikingly white sands that are frequently named among the top five beaches in the country.
 The soul-soothing stretch is postcard-perfect and offers dazzling turquoise waters for all sorts of activities – be as relaxed or as adventurous as you desire.
-Afterward, you can enjoy the small-town charms of the town, strolling the main street, Corey Avenue, which is lined with all sorts of eclectic shops and a vintage theater.
+Afterward, you can enjoy the small-town charms of the town, strolling the main street, Corey Avenue, which is lined with all sorts of eclectic shops.